-Windows Defender is an antivirus and anti-malware in one.
-It detects malicious applications and possible threats while running in the background.
+Windows Defender detects malicious applications and possible threats while running in the background.
 It can identify and block malicious websites in Internet Explorer and Edge.
 It scans email attachments when received through Microsoft Outlook.
 It even protects links accessed through Microsoft Office 365 as well.

 Being built into Windows, it runs quietly in the background.
 It will only notify you when a threat is detected.
-Furthermore, it does not come with bloatware.
-The third-party security suites often associate bloatware.
+Furthermore, it does not come with bloatware which is usually a case with free antivirus software.

 What Windows Defender cannot do?